Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ## Compatible motors

 Use motors with 1.8 or more degrees per step.
-Do not use 0.9deg motors.
+We advise against using 0.9deg motors because the maximum speed will be reduced.
 The positioning accuracy in closed-loop mode depends on the resolution of the encoder, not on the degrees/step of the motor.

 The maximum speed at which the firmware can drive the motor reliably in closed loop mode is about 5000 full steps/second.
 However, the maximum step rate may be much lower if the driver is not able to change the motor current fast enough because of high moor inductance.
 The calculator at [https://www.reprapfirmware.org/emf.html](https://www.reprapfirmware.org/emf.html){target=_blank} will estimate the maximum speeds for which full torque is available for a given motor and supply voltage.
 Good closed loop operation will typically be available up to the "high slip angle" speed.